mschlenker/qemu-wrappers/README.md

 ### quickcloud.sh

-Create an Ubuntu or Debian VM from the respective's project cloud init images.
+Create an AlmaLinux, Debian, Rocky or Ubuntu VM from the respective's project cloud init images.
 The script creates a minimal seed ISO for cloud init that just sets the host name and adds the user's SSH key.
 You might overwrite with a more sophisticated seed image.
 Always the latest cloud image for the chosen distribution will be downloaded.
+Images are snapshotted before running, so when you need multiple VMs, you can copy the image and reset the snapshot.
+When the MAC address is identified from the arp cache, you are automatically logged in.

 1. Create a directory for the VM to live in
 1. Copy the configuration `quickcloud_config.sh` to the target directory and adjust according to your needs